Home » Recipe Index » Asian Snack Recipes – Sweet & Savory Snack Ideas » Bolen Pisang (Indonesian Banana Pastry with Chocolate & Cheese)

 Ingredient Notes

-Butter or Margarine – You can use only butter or a mix of butter and margarine.
-I find that if butter and margarine are mixed, it adds the crunchiness.
+Butter or Margarine – You can use all butter or a mix of butter and margarine.
+Combining both adds extra crispness and helps create those signature flaky layers.

-Filling – Slice the bananas and stir fry with a bit of butter or margarine on a pan for a while.
-You can also use the sliced bananas without frying.
+Filling – Slice the bananas and lightly cook them with a bit of butter or margarine to enhance the flavor.
+You can also use fresh banana slices if you prefer a lighter texture.

 Be sure to check out the full recipe and ingredient list below